noahjb/novi_cd_test/README.md

    `git checkout starter`

 Then, we need to install dependencies by running the following command (What are dependencies?
-Good question, but not important for the task at hand.
-Let's table this one.):
+Good question.
+A simple explanation is that sometimes when you install programs, they rely on other programs to work, and these other programs are called dependencies.
+Further understanding is not necessary for the task at hand.
+Let's table it.):

    `npm install`